atakanyenel/gomebrew/readme.md

 ## Issues

 - Currently only works with standalone programs.
-If a program has a dependency `gomebrew` will simply exit.
+If a program has a dependency, `gomebrew` will simply exit.

 - Does not support self-build. *Homebrew* has a DSL for installation instructions and `gomebrew` probably won't support this.

- - It works with manpages for simple cases.

 - There is no caching.